AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 ### `const_cast`

-This can be used when you know an operation will not modify an object, even though it is not declared const, and vice-versa.
+This can be useful when you know an operation will not modify an object, even though it is not declared const, and vice-versa.
 A valid use case is for example a function that provides access to the n-th element of an array.